 Overview of Programs

-No matter what your academic interests are, you will have an adviser at St. Joseph’s College ready to help you.
+No matter what your academic interests are, you will have an adviser at St. Joseph's University, New York ready to help you.

 The success of our academic programs stems in large part from the interest of the faculty in the individual student.
 Opportunities are provided for new students to discuss their interests and majors with a faculty member before drawing up their programs.
 Faculty guide students in selecting courses that best conform with their individual backgrounds.